Arm Brace Rule Change

 This ruling is a cause for concern.
 Possession of an unregistered short-barreled rifle is a federal felony, subject to a $10,000 fine and up to 10 years imprisonment.
 Many Americans relied on the previous rulings and bought or built AR-style pistols, utilizing barrels less than 16 inches in length and the SB tactical brace—just like the Honey Badger.
 If you were one of these law-abiding citizens, this letter should scare you.
 You may need to register your firearm as an NFA item.

 Due to this bizarre and unprecedented situation, there could be several practical solutions.
-One such solution may be, a person possessing what is now considered to be unregistered SBR could immediately disassemble the item, separate the parts, and apply for a tax stamp utilizing an ATF Form 1.
+One such solution may be that a person possessing what is now considered to be an unregistered SBR could immediately disassemble the item, separate the parts, and apply for a tax stamp utilizing an ATF Form 1.

 DISCLAIMER: The information on this website does not contain legal advice or create an attorney-client relationship.
 Every case is different, and this material is not a substitute for, and does not replace the advice or representation of, a licensed attorney.